 How do hormones influence hair growth and loss?

-While the female reproductive system is most heavily influenced by progesterone and estrogen, androgens also play a significant role.
-Androgens are male sex hormones, like testosterone, that are also present in the female reproductive system, although at minimal levels.
-Men also naturally produce estrogen, too, but it is in minuscule amounts.
+While the female reproductive system is most heavily influenced by progesterone and estrogen, the female sex hormones, and androgens also play a significant role.
+Androgens are male sex hormones, such as testosterone.
+They are present in the female reproductive system at minimal levels.
+Men also naturally produce estrogen but in minuscule amounts.
 Androgens, however, significantly influence hair loss and growth.
-The presence of male sex hormones is one of the biggest reasons why men are prone to hair loss and baldness.
+The presence of these hormones is one of the biggest reasons why men are prone to hair loss and baldness.